Supply Chain Management, M.S.

 Careers

-Graduate business students at SLU have access to the Valerie A. Davisson Career Resources Center, conveniently located within the Chaifetz School of Business.
+Graduate business students at SLU can access the Valerie A. Davisson Career Resources Center, conveniently located within the Chaifetz School of Business.
 The Career Resources Center serves as a catalyst for networking, develops outstanding internship and employment opportunities and provides other valuable career management services.

 A Master of Science in Supply Chain Management prepares students to play an essential role in the current and future success of businesses.
 Supply chain professionals make “go/no-go” decisions regarding which goods or services to provide, which suppliers to work with, and how to access and excite prospective customers.
 Recent program graduates are now working in roles including supply chain analyst, buyer, e-commerce analyst, supply chain manager, procurement analyst, sourcing manager, logistics analyst, project manager and process engineer.